Navigating a Successful Shift to Value-Based Care

 New categories and renumbered disease groupings

-An additional 35 categories bring the 2024 total to 115 disease categories, encompassing over 7,000 mappable ICD-10 codes.
-The new model removes 2,000 codes payable in previous models.
+An additional 35 categories have been added to the payment model for 2024 for a total of 115 disease categories, encompassing over 7,000 mappable ICD-10 codes.
+The new model removes 2,000 ICD-10 codes payable in previous models.

-As could previous models, a singular diagnosis code can map to multiple HCCs in the 2024 model.
-However, the 2024 model leverages the “one diagnosis code to multiple HCCs” relationship more frequently, meaning fewer codes will map to a higher number of condition categories.
+Like previous models, a singular diagnosis code can map to multiple HCCs in the 2024 model.
+However, the 2024 model leverages the “one diagnosis code to multiple HCCs” relationship more frequently, meaning fewer codes will map to more condition categories.

-HCC disease groupings have been renumbered, which may cause confusion as the renumbering may not seem to correlate to any previously assigned categories from version 24.
+HCC disease groupings have been renumbered, which may cause confusion as the renumbering of HCC disease groupings can be confusing as they do not seem to correlate to any previously assigned categories from version 24.
 Providers and coders will need to adjust current workflows and coding preferences to reflect the updated groupings.

 Removal of previously mapped common ICD-10 codes associated with subsequent encounters and sequela

 The 2024 model excludes most ICD-10 codes for subsequent encounters and sequela.
 Subsequent encounters describe routine care or maintenance of a stable condition.
-For example, when a patient with a broken arm has an emergency surgery and was treated by an emergency room physician and a surgeon, both are considered initial encounters because the patient has an active health condition that requires active intervention and is not yet stable.
+For example, when a patient with a broken arm has an emergency surgery for which they were treated by an emergency room physician and a surgeon, both are considered initial encounters because the patient has an active health condition that requires active intervention and is not yet stable.

 When the same patient returns to the office as an outpatient eight weeks later for cast removal, the patient is now considered to be in recovery and the encounter is coded as a subsequent encounter.
 Sequelae are secondary conditions that arise as a result of another illness or injury.